-Whether he’s playing master of ceremonies at a Libertines show in front of 5,000 screaming rock fans or reciting Georgian ballads down your local, Luke Wright is adept at taking poetry places it doesn’t normally go.
-His poems can be tender, riotous, caustic and romantic and he delivers them with the ferocity and panache of a raconteur at the top of his game.
+Whether he’s opening for the Libertines or reciting Georgian ballads down your local, Luke Wright is adept at taking poetry places it doesn’t normally go.
+John Cooper Clarke’s regular warm-up guy writes poems that are tender, riotous, caustic and romantic then delivers them with the ferocity and panache of a raconteur at the top of his game.

 “Luke Wright is one of the greats.
 A poetic pugilist.
 Beguiling and hypnotic.”
 Carl Barât

 “His performances rumble with rage, passion and humour.”
 Guardian

 “He must be on some kind of dope” John Cooper Clarke

 “Fierce, wistful, romantic and witty.
 A sensational hour of poetry.” ★★★★★ The Stage

 “The bard of lockdown” Telegraph